This is a complete guide to using Solo Ads for Affiliate Marketing.

 - Use conversion boosters – Using progress bars, countdown timers, gamification widgets, and videos can boost the conversion rate.
 But, you must A/B test.

 - Use exit popup boxes – Never waste a visitor.
 Get more people on your list by integrating an exit-intent popup.
+You can check this list of the best popup creators to find a suitable tool.
 I recommend Convertful to create better popups.
 Learn more in this Convertful review.
 Additionally, you can use a tool like ConvertBox (by the ThriveCart team).
 ConvertBox has got many features and targeting options for funnel builders.
 It is currently running a lifetime deal.
 Find out more in this ConvertBox review.

 - Retarget visitors on social media – Lower the cost for solo ad traffic by retargeting visited people on social media.
 Once you have enough data, you can create a lookalike audience to get cheap leads.